 - Parathyroid hormone-related protein agonists.

-Even though it’s best if osteoporosis is diagnosed and treated in its early stages, you can still take steps to manage symptoms and help stop the disease from progressing.
+Even though it’s best if osteoporosis is diagnosed and treated in its early stages, you can still take steps to manage symptoms and help stop the disease from progressing by taking natural osteoporosis treatment steps.
 Below are ways to support bone health and reduce symptoms like pain and loss of mobility.

 1. Healthy Diet